jonhealy1/jonhealy1/README.md

 Welcome to my GitHub profile!
 I'm a software developer and data scientist passionate about open source, technology, and continuous learning.

-- 🌱 I’m currently learning DuckDB, WASM, React
+- 🌱 I’m currently learning React, Tailwind CSS
 - 👯 I’m looking to collaborate on anything interesting

 #### 🛠️ My Skills